personium/website/src/en/apiref/353_Delete_EntityType_links.md

+---
+id: 353_Delete_EntityType_links
+title: Unlink EntityType with other objects
-# Unlink EntityType with other objects
+sidebar_label: Unlink EntityType with other objects
+---

 ## Overview